Chia-Network/chia-docs/docs/guides/datalayer/datalayer-permissions.md

 Support for permissions were added to DataLayer in version 1.8.0 of the Chia reference wallet.
 The permissioning system requires uploader (publisher) and downloader (subscriber) plugins, which function as follows:
 * When you push any changes to your DataLayer singleton, the uploader plugin is called
-* When one your DataLayer's subscribed singletons makes any on-chain changes, the downloader plugin is called
+* When one of your subscribed singletons makes any on-chain changes, the downloader plugin is called

 The uploader and downloader plugins take the form of a service that exposes a specific RESTful API that DataLayer will call.
 This service can be configured in multiple different ways:
 * Uploader only